-A lifelong resident of Union County, Kimberly Palmieri-Mouded was born and raised in Elizabeth, NJ, and now lives in Westfield with her husband George, and their four young boys: twins Matthew and Christopher, Nicholas, and Ryan.
+A lifelong resident of Union County, Palmieri-Mouded was born and raised in Elizabeth, NJ, and now lives in Westfield with her husband George, and their four young boys: twins Matthew and Christopher, Nicholas, and Ryan.

 Since a very young age, Palmieri-Mouded was always drawn to public service, and actively participated in various groups within her community and church, tirelessly supporting local education initiatives and programs.

 Palmieri-Mouded attended St. John’s University in Staten Island, NY, where she obtained a B.A. in English and a M.P.S. in Criminal Justice Leadership.
 After completing her undergraduate degree, she worked for the University’s Division of Student Affairs as the Assistant to the Dean.
 She quickly advanced in her career to Associate Dean for Student Life.
 In addition to teaching courses and managing a large financial budget, Palmieri-Mouded supervised many projects, events, activities, and programs.
 She oversaw all student organizations and planned and organized various experiences and off-campus community service projects for the school and the local community.
 Through the various projects Palmieri-Mouded developed, she provided valuable services to the public that demonstrated public service and leadership.

 After the premature birth of her twin boys, Palmieri-Mouded made the decision to put her career on hold and stay home to take care of her children.